thomas-krenn/check_ipmi_sensor_v3/README.md

 Please check with '-vvv' which commands are run by the plugin!

 ## Notes on ipmi-sel
-If you want to clear the ipmi system event log, pleas use:
+If you want to clear the ipmi system event log, please use:
 * /usr/sbin/ipmi-sel -h $IP -u ADMIN -p $PW -l ADMIN --clear

 ## License
-Copyright (C) 2009-2017 Thomas-Krenn.AG,
+Copyright (C) 2009-2019 Thomas-Krenn.AG,
 additional contributors see changelog.txt

 This program is free software; you can redistribute it and/or modify it under